ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - Friday work on your increasing your knowledge / skill
   - Help another team member in their work
   - Show your work to other, help others with your artifacts
-  - Colloborate for the team / company, generate a template, generate a process, simplify a process
+  - explanatory for the team / company, generate a template, generate a process, simplify a process
   - Do something extra ordinary outside of team /company, read a book
     - Get a certification
     - Gain skills in another domain